sana33/SDCOR/ReadMe.md

 ![SDCOR with visualizations](/images/SDCOR_RAMversion.png)

-In this version, the input data along with the anomaly labels are loaded into memory, and various kinds of plots are provided for the ease of visualizations.
-Moreover, for different steps of the algorithm, there are facilities to plot the data with specific parameters.
+In this version, for the ease of visualizations, the input data along with the anomaly labels are totally loaded into memory.
+Therefore, various kinds of plots could be provided and moreover, for different steps of the algorithm, there are facilities to plot the data with specific parameters.
 The details of the GUI are represented as follows:

-* ### "SDCOR Params" panel:
+* ### "SDCOR Params" panel

   * **ChunkSize:** Number of objects in each chunk.
   * **PCvarRatio(%):** PC total variance ratio (in percentage terms).